 Be very clear on the exact quantity and value of the following assets, accounts, possession, and debts:

 - Bank Accounts

 - Credit Cards

 4. Form a budget.

-The best way to do this is through a written spending plan.
-This will not only be helpful for you as you organize your new life plan, but it will also be vital in the mediation process.
+The best way to know what your expenses are going to be after the divorce is through a written spending plan.
+Having a plan that is written down will not only be helpful for you as you organize your new life, but it will also be vital in the mediation process.
 It will help you and your attorney know what your needs are and what your goals should be in the final divorce agreement.
 It also helps the mediator to communicate with the other party realistic and rational options that are needed to bring the divorce process to a conclusion.